parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/optimising-wellbeing/keeping-active.md

 </div>

 Think through these 5 components and how they can be built into your routine:

----

-### 1. General Daily Lifestyle
+**1. General Daily Lifestyle**
    Try to avoid being sedentary whenever possible.
 Take breaks from sitting, to move around.

----

-### 2. Undertake Activities
+**2. Undertake Activities**
    This is about trying to undertake more intense activity where possible.
 It is to get your body working harder.
 Choosing something you enjoy or can fit into your life’s routine gives you the best chance of continuing it.

----

-### 3. Increase Flexibility
+**3. Increase Flexibility**
    This means stretching and doing rotational movements, ideally undertaken daily, for 10–15 minutes.
 You should work through the different parts of the body.
 Stretching should feel like a gentle pull on the muscle, not be painful.

----

-### 4. Strengthen Muscles
+**4. Strengthen Muscles**
    Muscle strengthening requires bearing weight through muscles, ideally undertaken twice a week or more.
 It should ideally involve all body parts including: legs, hips, chest, tummy, shoulders and arms.

-To gain strength, you should push to the point that it would be difficult to repeat the action without help, but not push to the point of pain or injury.
+   To gain strength, you should push to the point that it would be difficult to repeat the action without help but not push to the point of pain or injury.
 This will be different for each individual.

    Many people with Parkinson’s experience more movement symptoms on one side of the body than the other.
 When strengthening muscles, try to keep both sides of your body working evenly.

----

-### 5. Work on Balance & Coordination
+**5. Work on Balance & Coordination**
    These are activities that challenge your balance and practice coordination, ideally undertaken twice a week or more.
 If you have difficulties with your balance, you should see a physiotherapist for advice on safe activities to engage in.
-Also see the _Balance & Falls_ page.
+Also see the <a href="/learn/managing-symptoms/balance-and-falls" class="internal-link">_Balance & Falls_</a>  page.

----

 For all of these types of activity, make sure you warm up before undertaking more intense activity to avoid injuries and reduce stiffness.
 Be mindful of your body to avoid injury.
 If you are unsure whether an activity is safe, always check with a professional first.

 To see what this might look like in real life, pick the person you most relate to.
 You can find targeted advice about keeping active for each person on the separate pages.

-Here is your content converted into **Markdown format**, with no other changes:

 ---